spencertollefson/WA-trails-rating-prediction/proposal-spencer.md

 ![jupyter notebook sample](https://raw.githubusercontent.com/spencertollefson/WA-trails-rating-prediction/master/src/common/images/example-wta-df.png "Sample of one row of data")

 ## Known Unknowns
-- Hikes with low number of total votes are more susceptible to delineating from a model
+- Hikes with low number of total votes are more susceptible to delineating from a model.
+A single or few voters can heavily influence rating.
+- Unknown how many hikes have substantial number of votes (arbitrarily say, greater than 10)
 - As with many rating systems, often people who take the time to rate have a highly positive or experience which can lead to fluctuations in the model.
 - Weather conditions, interaction with other hikers on the trail during the day of the hike, and other likely important factors are not captured by this model.
+- 1,822 of the 3,555 hikes have "incomplete information".
+Unknown how much information is missing until scraping.
+A large amount of missing information may make modeling difficult.